Basset Hound: low ear, tender heart

 Positive Reinforcement Approach

 The Basset Hound has a certain stubbornness, inherited from its past as a persistent tracker.
-Using force only leads to mutual distrust.
+Using force only results in mutual distrust.
 On the other hand, rewarding every small success – a sit held for a few seconds, a quick recall – encourages its engagement.
 Special “low-calorie” treats prove useful to reward goals without adding weight.

 Obesity Prevention and Exercise